REDUCING RELIGION-INSPIRED CONFLICTS

 from a secular group.

-Christians and Muslim leaders should soft-peddle the hatred by God
+Religious leaders should soft-peddle the hatred by their God

 towards non-believers as it appears in their religious texts.
 This is